joshwilhelmi/tcgplayer-python/README.md

 #### Authentication Errors
 - Verify your `client_id` and `client_secret` are correct
-- Check that your TCGPlayer API account is active
+- Check that your TCGplayer API account is active
 - Ensure your IP address is whitelisted if required

 #### Rate Limiting